norgeous/comfyui-chunker/README.md

 ### 🍫 Divide

+- Chop large av tensor (images, masks or audio) into smaller chunks and process the chunks sequentially.
+- Optionally use the end of last chunk as start of this chunk (overlap).

 ### 🍫 Combine

+- Combine sequential chunks back into single tensors

 ### 🍫 VACE To First Last

+- Convert an i2v VACE control_video into First Last frames
+- A fully grey first or last image in the input control_video will result in `None` output for the corresponding `clip_vision_` and `_image`

 ## prep for release
 - decide on intermediate format: